mcw-rcc/mcw-rcc.github.io/docs/software/module-request.md

 3. Link to the software documentation
 4. Brief description of need

-RCC admins will evaluate the software based on your request.
+RCC will evaluate the software based on your request.
 This process is much faster if the above information is included in the original request.

 ## Installation

-RCC admins will evaluate your request to determine how to install the software.

-1. RCC installs the software centrally in `/hpc/apps`.
+RCC will evaluate your request to determine how to install the software.
+If approved, we will install the software in the `/hpc/apps` directory.
-2. RCC provides you with the commands to install the software in your home directory.

 Not all software requests will be centrally installed.
 For example, many R and Python packages can be installed without admin privileges.
 In that case, RCC admins would provide the proper installation command.

 ## Paid License Software

 Some software packages require a paid license.
-Paid license software packages have additional requirements that RCC admins must consider.
+Paid license software packages have additional requirements that RCC must evaluate.
 Often this includes what type of license (not all paid license types are supported), and other contractual terms that MCW must abide.

 In order to avoid issues, please contact {{ support_email }} to setup a time to discuss your proposed installation. **Please note that the PI funding the software purchase must attend this meeting**.